r-simmer/simmer/README.md

 __*simmer* is under heavy development and its internals and syntax can still change extensively over the coming time__

+*simmer* is a discrete event simulation (DES) package for the R language designed to be a generic framework like [SimPy](https://simpy.readthedocs.org) or [SimJulia](http://simjuliajl.readthedocs.org).
+Although R alone is definitely not made for DES, we use [Rcpp](http://www.rcpp.org/) to boost the performance of *simmer*.
+This faces us with an important trade-off between flexibility and performance, depending on how much code remains in R or goes to C++ respectively.

-*simmer* is a discrete event package for the R language.
-It is developed with my own specific requirements for simulating day-to-day hospital proceses and thus might not be suited for everyone.
-It is designed to be as simple to use as possible and uses the chaining/piping workflow introduced by [R6](https://cran.r-project.org/web/packages/R6/) classes.
+Our implementation solves this problem by introducing the concept of *trajectory*: a common path in the simulation model for arrivals of the same type.
+As we will see, it is pretty flexible and simple to use, and leverages the chaining/piping workflow introduced by [R6](https://cran.r-project.org/web/packages/R6/) classes.

 ## Installation

-The installation requires the [devtools](https://github.com/hadley/devtools) package to be installed.
+The installation requires the [devtools](https://github.com/hadley/devtools) package.

 ```r